PedroMonteiro99/PedroMonteiro99/README.md

 - 🔭 Backend Developer with some Frontend Skills
 - 🌱 Currently trying to improve my frontend and backend skills
-- 🏹 Focus for 2022: Blazor and React
+- 🏹 Focus for 2023: Blazor and Next.JS

 ## STATS 🚀